 I only remember two of the boys – some kid with a big cocky grin, and another kid who I will call Greg.

 Greg was the strangest-looking kid in the school.
 He walked hunched over, with his mouth permanently open.
 His skin appeared to be grey.
-His hair was a nondescript dishwater brown.
+His hair was nondescript dishwater brown.
 He had these bizarre glasses that magnified his eyes but made them look fuzzy.
 He was the only kid in school for whom I felt pity.

 Apparently the kid with the big cocky grin had been picking on Greg, I guess because he figured such a pathetic-looking kid wouldn't be much of an opponent.

 It turned out Greg was.
 The fight lasted all of ten seconds.
 I saw something I had never seen before: Greg got this kid in a headlock, and instead of punching him as expected, made his free hand into a claw and tried to pull his opponent's face over the top of his head.
-That vicious technique impressed me very much, as did the shortness of the fight.
+That technique impressed me very much, as did the shortness of the fight.

 The kid with the big cocky grin, instigator of the fight, went in ten seconds from being a bully to begging Greg to stop hurting him.
 I'll never forget the look of complete terror and shock on his face.